Last updated: Dec-11-2024

 base

-color is used for the video player controls bar and information bar.
+color is for the video player controls bar and information bar.
 It's also used for the central play button and right-click context menu. - The

 accent

-color is used for the seek bar, volume control and for highlighting interactions with the UI, e.g. when hovering over a menu item. - The
+color is for the seek bar, volume control and for highlighting interactions with the UI, e.g. when hovering over a menu item. - The

 text